How to Reset the Kill Switch on a Boat?

 Things to Remember When Using a Kill Switch

 KILL SWITCH.
 It sounds menacing, right?
 But don’t worry, it’s not as ominous as it sounds.
-The boat kill switch is there to stop the engine in case of an emergency.
+The boat kill switch is there to stop the engine in an emergency.

 To ensure you are using your Kill Switch properly, here are a few things to keep in mind: